 — The Grim Reaper

-On the other hand, it is quite rational to fear dying, because so many “dyings” involve terrible pain and suffering.
+It is quite rational, however, to fear dying, because so many “dyings” involve terrible pain and suffering.
 There is both physical pain and the pain of leaving our loved ones behind.

 A. Handling Death by Imagining Fictitious Afterlives